With the price of petrol soaring in recent months, it’s only natural that drivers will be looking to save money.

 Regardless, It is still recommended that you fill the tank up to the top when you visit the petrol station as this will ultimately save you time as you won’t need to make so many trips.

 For example, if you fill the tank up and this lasts a month, that’s just one trip.
-If you top up periodically, you could make three or four visits over the course of the month costing you time.
+If you top up periodically, you could make three or four visits over the month costing you time.
 And you know what they say?
 Time is money!

 Ultimately, the difference you save in terms of the weight of the tank is minuscule compared to the amount of time you will save and the mileage of filling up each time.